 From wood handling the wood is fed to the debarking department, where the wood is debarked and chipped.

 Even from far away, two great woodyard cranes stand out next to the mill’s debarking plant building.
 These cranes are new landmarks in the Sahansaari area.
 The woodyard’s electric and autonomous cranes reached their full height in the autumn of 2022, and their commissioning, involving testing and test runs, began at the beginning of 2023.
-They will be brought into production during the third quarter of 2023, when the new bioproduct mill will start operations.
+They were brought into production during the third quarter of 2023, when the new bioproduct mill was started-up.

 Training with a simulator